Userid:

 • XmlHttpRequest (for Ajax functions)

-All these features are enabled by default in a new installed browser instance.
+These features are enabled by default in a new installed browser instance.

 File and Directory Management Functions